futoin/specs/draft/ftn7_iface_invoker_concept.md

 Invoker implementation must ensure that major versions match and registered minor version is not less than requested minor version.

+### 2.1.3.
+End point URL

+The following URL schemes should be supported:

+* http://
+* https://
+* ws:// - with automatic fallback to http://, if not supported by Invoker implementation
+* wss// - with automatic fallback to https://, if not supported by Invoker implementation
+* "self://" - implemented in scope of the same Executor, when used as CCM for Executor

 ## 2.2.
 Native FutoIn interface interface